2018 Undergraduate Summer Research Fellowship

 I do not plan to work during the summer and will devote full-time to my project.:

 I plan to have a part-time job and spend up to 25 hours each week working:

 I plan to have a full-time job and spend more than 25 hours each week working:

 we recommend that you meet with your faculty mentor and discuss how your part- or

-full-time summer job during the summer of 2016 will impact your schedule and your ability to conduct eight (8) weeks of full-time scholarly activity.
+full-time summer job during the summer will impact your schedule and your ability to conduct eight (8) weeks of full-time scholarly activity.

 Part B: Information to be Completed By Faculty Mentor1.
 Please indicate what school you are part of